garlicvread/math_to_code/README.md

 # math_to_code
-A simple math to codes in python.
+Simple math to codes in python.

 # Table of contents